UKHomeOffice/callisto-build-github/README.md

 As the configuration matures and different repositories are added we expect the checks required to vary but to have commonality across similar repository types or CI/CD processes.
-Therefore the checks have been grouped and can be concated together to meet the needs of the repository.
+Therefore, the checks have been grouped and can be concatenated together to meet the needs of the repository.

 For example, if we had 2 repositories, 1 containing code and another that only publishes